 If you’ve got an artsy side, make personalized painted rocks for your students.
 Here are a few ideas we put together for inspiration.
 It’s easy with this set of perfectly smooth stones and these acrylic paint pens made for rock painting.

-Another fun outdoor activity for summer, these jump ropes are available for $1 each at Dollar Tree.
+Give kids something to do on the playground, or a fun way to exercise at home.
+These jump ropes are available for $1 each at Dollar Tree.

 23. Sidewalk Chalk